yext/answers-search-ui/README.md

   container: '.facets-container',
   // Required
   verticalKey: '<VERTICAL_KEY>',
-  // Title to display above the facets
+  // Optional, title to display above the facets
   title: 'Filters',
-  // Show number of results for each facet
+  // Optional, show number of results for each facet
   showCount: true,
-  // Execute a new search whenever a facet selection changes
+  // Optional, execute a new search whenever a facet selection changes
   searchOnChange: false,
-  // Show a reset button per facet group
+  // Optional, show a reset button per facet group
   resetFacet: false,
-  // The label to use for the reset button above
+  // Optional, the label to use for the reset button above
   resetFacetLabel: 'reset',
-  // Show a reset-all button for the facets control
+  // Optional, show a reset-all button for the facets control
   resetFacets: true,
-  // The label to use for the reset-all button above
+  // Optional, the label to use for the reset-all button above
   resetFacetsLabel: 'reset-all',
-  // Allow collapsing excess facet options after a limit
+  // Optional, allow collapsing excess facet options after a limit
   showMore: true,
-  // The max number of facets to show before collapsing extras
+  // Optional, the max number of facets to show before collapsing extras
   showMoreLimit: 5,
-  // The label to show for displaying more facets
+  // Optional, the label to show for displaying more facets
   showMoreLabel: 'show more',
-  // The label to show for displaying less facets
+  // Optional, the label to show for displaying less facets
   showLessLabel: 'show less',
-  // Allow expanding and collapsing entire groups of facets
+  // Optional, allow expanding and collapsing entire groups of facets
   expand: true,
-  // Show the number of applied facets when a group is collapsed
+  // Optional, show the number of applied facets when a group is collapsed
   showNumberApplied: true,
-  // The label to show on the apply button
+  // Optional, the label to show on the apply button
   applyLabel: 'apply'
 });
 ```